Notion vs Confluence: Which is best for your team's knowledge in 2026?

 The AI showdown: Notion AI vs Atlassian Intelligence

-Both platforms have jumped on the AI bandwagon, hoping to make it easier to find answers and get work done.
+Both platforms have introduced impressive AI capabilities to make it easier to find answers and get work done.
 They've built assistants that can summarize long documents, draft content from a simple prompt, and help you polish your writing.
-On the surface, they seem pretty similar, but their limitations reveal a pretty big gap for most teams.
+On the surface, they seem pretty similar, and both provide excellent internal utility for their respective ecosystems.

 What the native AI does well

-Both Notion AI and Atlassian Intelligence are genuinely useful for tasks inside their own worlds.
+Both Notion AI and Atlassian Intelligence are genuinely useful for tasks within their own worlds.
 Need a summary of a 10-page project plan your team wrote in Confluence?
-Atlassian Intelligence can handle that.
+Atlassian Intelligence can handle that beautifully.
 Want to brainstorm blog post ideas on a Notion page?
 Notion AI is great for it.
-They are effective for creating and summarizing content, as long as you stay within their walls.
+They are effective for creating and summarizing content within their respective platforms.

 Pricing: Notion vs Confluence